 First click on the Scripture Word Study Button.
 Comparing the New Restored Text in the right column of the table to the Strong’s and Thayer’s lexicons in the blue columns.

 The purpose of all this study is to accurately solve the age old riddle given by our Messiah himself.

 MatithYahu Matthew 28:1

 This interlinear word study in MatithYahu Matthew 28:1 demonstrates that Mary and Mary came to the tomb at the end of the 16th of Aviv, the first of the week.
 It has been discovered that “dawn” the period where “it began to grow light” is not the commencement of a calendar date, but rather its termination prior to the new day.
-According to the weight of evidence a full calendar date commences at precisely sunrise, and is followed by the “darkness of night.”
+According to the weight of evidence a full calendar date of 24 hours commences at precisely sunrise and ends the following sunrise.
+So it has been found that contrary to the traditions of the Jewish the day commences at sunrise for 12 hours and is followed by the darkness of night that commences at sunset and ends at sunrise.
 Sundials divided the light of the physical sun into 12 equal parts.
 This did not include dawn or dusk as these were part of the night watches when the sun was not ruling the sky.
 The night is made up for four watches.
 While the last “watch” of the night is often called “dawn,” according to Scripture, technically it is the fourth watch of the night.